WebOrigami/docs/src/content/language/operators.md

 Origami is a dialect of JavaScript expressions so closely follows [JavaScript operator precedence](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Operator_precedence).

 Origami introduces some operators of its own.
-The following table indicates their precedence relative to the standard JavaScript operators.
+The following table lists the standard JavaScript operators and the Origami operators from highest precedence to lowest.

 | Operator                                                    | Example                       | Associativity |
 | :---------------------------------------------------------- | :---------------------------- | :------------ |